mwilli31/wifi-setup-edison/README.md

 How to use (generally)
 ----------------------
-1. Edit the script file `w.sh`, enter your Wi-Fi SSID and password.
+1. Edit the script file `wifiSetup.sh`, enter your Wi-Fi SSID and password.
-2. Execute with `./w.sh` using root privilege. (by root user or via sudo)
+2. Execute with `./wifiSetup.sh` using root privilege. (by root user or via sudo)

 You can now connect to your Edison via SSH if you know its IP Address.
 Can be found by typing ifconfig...